vince-nlp/aclrollingreview/future.md

 ### Website
 - Create a public record of who actually did reviewing, etc for each cycle.
+- On the stats page, show resubmission stats as distributions rather than with box plots (at the moment it is hard to see what the median is)

 ### Other
 - A mentoring system for new reviewers.